 • Clayton Town Square Concerts Series

 Attend free concerts June 20, July 18, Aug.
 15 and Sept.
 12, 7-9 p.m., in Clayton Town Square at 110 W. Main St. Enjoy merchandise and gift card giveaways along with other surprises.
-Take lawn chairs and blankets.
 Visit Downtown Clayton's website for details.

 • Find Your Cool Summer Concert Series

-Downtown Durham has launched a new summer concert series on Thursdays, 7-8:30 p.m., through Aug.
+Downtown Durham's new summer concert series is on Thursdays, 7-8:30 p.m., through Aug.
 8 at the CCB Plaza at 201 N. Corcoran St. (with the exception of July 4).
-Enjoy bands performing a range of music — from soul to salsa.
+Enjoy a range of music — from soul to salsa.
 In case of rain, concerts are moved indoors to The Pinhook at 117 W. Main St. Learn more at Downtown Durham's website (click on Summer Concert Series).

 • Summer Days Nasher Nights: Live and Local